lamberta/devkit-doc/native/native-v8.md

 A lot has been written about how to develop efficient code to run on this engine.
 Please see our [performance guide](../guide/performance.html) on this topic for considerations specific to the Game Closure SDK, and for the best references on general performance with this engine.

+To see how SpiderMonkey fits into the native stack on iOS, see the [Native Stack Overview](./native-stack.html).

 ## Game Closure Improvements

 The V8 codebase is exceptionally well-suited for use on cellphones in realtime HTML5 games.
 So we have not had to make many modifications for use in the Game Closure Android engine.